dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Winter Festival Record.md

 A music disc that you can play at your den record player.
 This track is a wintertime party tune.

-raritiy: Legendary
+item_can_sell: False

+item_mews_value: 0

-sell value: 0 Mews
+item_mole_cash_value: 0

+item_rarity: Legendary

+item_sorting_priority: 19930

+item_uid: Winter Festival Record

 # shops selling Winter Festival:

 coco_festival_shop_name sells it for 5 festival tokens.

   can buy it when meeting conditions:

-filter_autumn = False

-filter_spring = False

-filter_summer = False

-filter_winter = True
+    - it is winter